scalawithcats/scala-with-cats/src/pages/monads/either.md

 ```

 The `ensure` method allows us
-to check whether a wrapped value satisfies a predicate:
+to check whether the right-hand value
+satisfies a predicate:

 ```tut:book
 -1.asRight[String].ensure("Must be non-negative!")(_ > 0)